CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02f.md

 rate and control with which changes can be made.
 As an example on the information processing side, imagine that you have a critical router and you want to be alerted if a certain route or set of routes change or disappear from the routing table.
 Monitoring for this situation with traditional network management tools may prove difficult.
-Using an API to query the router about these routes, the specific information being sought can be retreived, parsed, and used to generate an alert.
+Using an API to query the router about these routes, the specific information being sought can be retrieved, parsed, and used to generate an alert.

 As products continue to implement API's, possibilities of cross-product or cross-system integration become ever more